jtsmith2020/veracode-cli/README.md

                         encompassing Policy Scanning, Sandbox Scanning
                         and CI Scanning

-`dynamic`               access to the Dynamic Analysis technology

-`findings`              access to scan results

-`admin`                 access to administrative functions

 `ticketing`             integration with ticketing systems such as JIRA and Azure DevOps

 ## `portfolio` Service